hifihedgehog/HIDMaestro/README.md

 *Glory, honor, and praise to the Lord Jesus Christ, the source of all truth, forever and ever.*

-**A user-mode virtual game controller platform that presents like real hardware across the Windows gaming input stack.**
+A user-mode virtual game controller platform that presents like real hardware across the Windows gaming input stack.

 HIDMaestro creates profile-driven virtual controllers without a custom kernel driver, EV certificate, or reboot cycle.
 DirectInput, XInput, SDL3, browser Gamepad, and WGI/GameInput can all see the device identity and behavior the profile defines.
-Builds heavily on the UMDF2 + xinputhid foundation pioneered by [Nefarius](https://nefarius.at/) with [DsHidMini](https://github.com/nefarius/DsHidMini).
+The stack builds on the UMDF2 + xinputhid approach that [Nefarius](https://nefarius.at/) used in [DsHidMini](https://github.com/nefarius/DsHidMini).

-## Why This Matters

-Every existing virtual controller solution requires you to give something up:
+## What it replaces

-- **vJoy** needs a kernel driver and is no longer actively maintained.
+- **vJoy**: needs a kernel driver and is no longer actively maintained.
 The existing signed drivers work, but producing new builds requires driver signing infrastructure.
-And it always shows up as "vJoy Device" — never as a real controller.
+Devices show up as "vJoy Device", not as a real controller.
-- **ViGEmBus** needs a kernel driver.
-The existing signed drivers work well, but producing new builds requires an EV code signing certificate ($300+/year).
-The project is now retired.
+- **ViGEmBus**: needs a kernel driver.
+Existing signed drivers work, but producing new builds requires an EV code signing certificate ($300+/year).
+The project is retired.
-- **DsHidMini** supports 5 HID modes (including DS4 and Xbox emulation) but requires a physical DualShock 3 connected — it translates real hardware, not arbitrary input sources.
+- **DsHidMini**: supports 5 HID modes (including DS4 and Xbox emulation) but requires a physical DualShock 3 connected.
+It translates real hardware, not arbitrary input sources.
-- **VHF** is a Microsoft kernel framework.
-Kernel mode, full stop.
+- **VHF**: a Microsoft kernel framework.
+Kernel mode only.

-**HIDMaestro needs none of that.** It runs entirely in user mode.
-It works with locally generated self-signed certificates trusted by the target machine — no purchased certificate and no Windows test-signing boot mode required.
+HIDMaestro runs entirely in user mode.
+It works with locally generated self-signed certificates trusted by the target machine: no purchased certificate and no Windows test-signing boot mode required.
 It creates and removes controllers without rebooting.
-And the APIs most game software actually uses — DirectInput, XInput, SDL3, Chrome Gamepad API — see the identity and behavior the profile defines.
+DirectInput, XInput, SDL3, and the Chrome Gamepad API see the identity and behavior the profile defines.

-## What Makes It Different
+## Features

 ### No Kernel Driver
 HIDMaestro uses UMDF2 (User-Mode Driver Framework).
-Your driver runs in a regular Windows process, not the kernel.
-A bug in HIDMaestro can't blue-screen your machine.
-You don't need an EV certificate.
-You don't need WHQL.
-HIDMaestro is designed to work with locally generated self-signed certificates trusted by the target machine; no purchased certificate or `testsigning` boot mode is required.
+The driver runs in a regular Windows process, not the kernel.
+A bug in HIDMaestro cannot blue-screen the machine.
+No EV certificate, no WHQL.
+HIDMaestro works with locally generated self-signed certificates trusted by the target machine; no purchased certificate or `testsigning` boot mode is required.

 ### Exact Hardware Identity
-Choose from **225 embedded profiles** across 32 vendors — Xbox 360, Xbox Series X|S, DualSense, Thrustmaster wheels, Logitech HOTAS, flight sticks, racing pedals, fight sticks, and more — or extend support through data-driven JSON profiles.
+Choose from 225 embedded profiles across 32 vendors (Xbox 360, Xbox Series X|S, DualSense, Thrustmaster wheels, Logitech HOTAS, flight sticks, racing pedals, fight sticks, and more), or extend support through data-driven JSON profiles.
 Profiles define the public-facing identity and report behavior; vendor-specific extras (LEDs, audio, sensors) may require per-device work.
 For the public-facing identity and report path defined by the profile, HIDMaestro sets the exact VID/PID, product string, HID descriptor, axis count, button count, trigger behavior, and bus type.
 SDL3's controller database matches it.
 Steam recognizes it.
 Chrome identifies it. joy.cpl shows the right name.

 ### Cross-API Coverage
 Most solutions get one or two APIs right.
 HIDMaestro targets all of them simultaneously: